UK ‘The Vampire Diaries’ Fans Finally Get Season 8 Mid-Season Premiere Date

 TVWise states that TVD Season 8 mid-season premiere will air on March 14 at 11:55 p.m. on ITV2.
 This is four days after the series finale airs on American and Canadian channels.
 While many UK fans will be disappointed that the show has taken so long to come to their national channels, at least the program is airing on terrestrial TV.
 There are plenty of shows that have been dropped by the likes of ITV2 and Channel 4 and be forced to move onto cable networks.

 The newest episode is titled “We Have History Together.”
 With Stefan’s humanity turned off, the Salvatore brothers are in search for their next victim.
-They need to get 100 victims in the space of a year to fulfil their part of their deal with Cade.
+They need to get 100 victims in the space of a year to fulfill their part of their deal with Cade.
 Only then will they be saved from hell.

 The Vampire Diaries Season 8 has received good reviews from fans in the United States and Canada so far.
 Many have stated how it reminds them of the earlier seasons, even if Elena Gilbert has not been part of the show.
 There have been numerous connections, especially as the focus has been put back on the brotherly bond.